 Following her purchase and creation of the new vineyard for Chateau Montviel, Catherine Pere Verge continued adding to her holdings in Pomerol when she subsequently obtained Chateau Le Gay, located on the famous plateau of Pomerol.

-Her next two purchases were Chateau Tristan, Chateau Feytit-Lagrave and later, Chateau La Violette.
+Her next two purchases were Chateau Tristan, Chateau Feytit-Lagrave, and later, Chateau La Violette.
 La Violette is also located on the prized terroir of the Pomerol plateau.
-The same technical team that produces Le Gay and La Violette also works with Chateau Montviel as well.
+The same technical team that produces Chateau Le Gay and Chateau La Violette also works with Chateau Montviel as well.